 Arriving at Fort Ouiatenon

-for carrying your raft up to the grassy area.
+- Students and raft instructors are responsible for carrying their raft up to the grassy area.

 Questions and Concerns